| 26 Sept. 2003 Commissioner Joan M. DuBoisPlanning Commission

 on public facility and transportation systems, the environment,

+and the surrounding community will not occur” (p.
+5).
 In addition to prescribing an overall density of no more than 2

 dwellings per acre, we urge you to take the following steps to ensure